mientjan/Popup/README.md

-do not call this method in the popup
+Please do not call window.close in the opened popup.

 	window.close();